HiddenToad/larynx/README.md

 ### About
-larynx is very much in development. it isn't even turing-complete right now, and should not be expected to always run properly or have any kind of stable API. when it is complete, larynx will be a tool for those who want to learn to program but find themselves intimidated by symbols and the like.
+larynx is very much in development. it should not be expected to always run properly or have any kind of stable API. when it is complete, larynx will be a tool for those who want to learn to program but find themselves intimidated by symbols and the like.

 ### Docs